uozuAho/pandemic/README.md

 `npm run console`

 todo
+- fix UI console errors, and discard on full hand not working
-- configurable console log verbosity
+- configurable console log verbosity (stashed)
 - dfs solver
 - config to disable some calls that don't work on console (see globalSagas todo)